Powell reinforces Fed's cautious approach toward further interest rate hikes

 “We will continue to move carefully,” he said, a phrase he has used often that is widely interpreted to mean that the Fed will closely monitor incoming data but it isn't leaning toward a hike.

 The central bank's benchmark short-term rate, now about 5.4%, is at its highest level in 22 years.
-Yet the Fed has raised rates only once since May, and most economists say they think the central bank is likely done tightening credit.
+Yet the Fed has raised rates only once since May, and most economists have said they think the central bank is likely done tightening credit.

+Since the Fed held its policy meeting last week, the government reported that hiring in the United States slowed in in October and that the unemployment rate ticked up again, to a still-low 3.9%.
+Though employers added a solid 150,000 jobs last month, the data pointed to a cooler job market and more modest pay growth.
+Whereas fast-growing wages can lead employers to raise prices and perpetuate inflation, milder increases in hiring and pay tend to slow price hikes.

+On Thursday, Powell’s remarks followed those of several other Fed officials who generally expressed the view that the central bank should closely monitor upcoming economic data before taking any further action on interest rates.